pqxglobal/next-StyledComponents/README.md

-This is a bare Next.js project with minor modifications
+This is a bare Next.js project with minor modifications for practicing purposes

 ## Getting Started